rednafi/epilog/README.md

 This repository lays out a dead-simple but extensible centralized logging workflow that collects logs from docker containers in a non-invasive manner.
 To achieve this, we've used the reliable ELK stack which is at this point, an industry standard.

+## Features

+• Asynchronous log-aggregation pipeline that's completely decoupled from the app instances generating the logs.

+• Zero effect on performance if the app instances aren't doing expensive synchronous logging operations internally.

+• Horizontal scaling is achievable by partitioning and replicating the Elasticsearch nodes.

+• Too keep the storage requirements at bay, log messages are automatically deleted after 7 days.
+This is configurable.

+• Synchronization during container startup to reduce the number of missing logs.

+• All the Log messages can be filtered and queried interactively from a centralized location via Kibana dashboard.

 ## Architecture

 This workflow leverages Filebeat to collect the logs, Elasticsearch to store and query the log messages, and Kibana to visualize the data interactively.
 The following diagram explains how logs flow from your application containers and becomes queryable in the Kibana dashboards: